 Sometimes you may only need a small window of your input TIFF data to be converted to MEBES or GDSII.
 If this is the case you can use the -pw option on the command line.

 Consider the following TIFF monochrome bitmap shown below: (this file started as a color jpg which was converted to gray scale and then to a monochrome bitmap using a halftone screen in Photoshop.)

 We can convert this bitmap to GDSII with the following command line:

 c:\wcad\tiff2mebes\tiff2mebes.exe program -gds output gdsii -pixel:1 each pixel = 1 um penny_halftone.tif input file penny_halftone.gds output file

 Here is what the GDSII file looks like:

-	But let's say we just need Lincoln's head and not the entire bitmap.
+What if we just need Lincoln's head and not the entire bitmap?
 Assuming we know the pixel coordinates that define his head then we can specify these on the command line and get a much smaller GDSII file using the -pw command line option.